 Next, we had to make sure the Zinger itself could survive the conditions up in the stratosphere, so into an altitude chamber it went.

 Just before launch, Colonel Sanders addressed the nation about this historic event.

 And just like that, it was time for launch.
-And by "just like that" I mean it took months and months of insane amounts of work and meetings where complicated things like trajectory and omnidirectional microwaves were discussed (turns out, that's not a microwave that can cook things in every direction.
-I made the mistake of asking.)
+And by "just like that" I mean it took months and months of insane amounts of work and meetings where complicated things like trajectory and omnidirectional microwaves were discussed (turns out, that's not a microwave that can cook things in every direction.)
 Without the help of our partners in space flight, World View Enterprises, this would have been much, much less cool.

 Just after sunrise on June 29, 2017, chicken sandwich space travel history was made.